 Much to our delight, metallics are having a moment!
 Glistening gold—and even brassy bronze—are back in a very big way.
 Yet, despite the glam factor you get from going gold, many homeowners shy away from the trend for fear that their homes will look like Liberace’s.
 So how can you get the look without going overboard?
 Keep reading!

 Twice as Nice

-You can achieve a similar result by placing our scalloped mirror or sunburst mirror opposite a window.
+You can achieve a similar result by placing a scalloped mirror or sunburst mirror opposite a window.
 The mirrors reflect natural light throughout the space, creating a bright and cheery atmosphere.
 Like with the lamp bases, the metallic frames seem to sparkle when they catch the light.
 With either a lamp or mirror, you get the effect of having several golden accents in the room with only one metallic piece.
 No Liberace here!

 DIY Gold Accents